clusterlib/clusterlib/README.rst

     python setup.py install

 in the source code directory.
+You can also use ``pip``

+    pip install clusterlib

 How to contribute?
 ------------------